choi-jiwoo/financialdatapy/README.md

 #### STANDARD FINANCIAL STATEMENTS

-Standardized financial statements of a company. ...
+Summarized financial statements of a company.

 ```python
 >>> from financialdatapy.stock import Stock